 - Consider Inviting their friends occasionally.

 Group effort can be a major boost.
 Even adults in universities gather occasionally to do projects together.
-The advantage of this is that they can leverage on individual’s strength.
+The advantage of this is that they can leverage each other’s strength.
 For kids, it can be a lot motivating if you have them do it in group occasionally.
 Think of this as a subtle kind of educational playdate by having your kids invite classmates to read, write and do math equations together.

 - Use incentives

-Incentives can be your magical motivator, use it to get them to do their homework without a fight or tantrums.
+An incentive can be your magical motivator, use it to get them to do their homework without a fight or tantrums.
 For instance, an incentive can be offered as a reward for completing their homework or for even doing their homework without you reminding them.
 Whenever they complete their homework or pick it up without you first reminding them, give them a treat.
 However, don’t overuse this.

 This should probably sound counter intuitive to you but trust me, that homework that last at least an hour should have a break in between.
 Breaks in between can be a few minutes long to give your child a chance to revitalise with a healthy drink, light snack or even some brief physical exercise.
 It works and it makes it fun.